 I want to update you as the Managing Director on what KWIK PASS is doing to help slow the spread of the COVID-19, the guidance that the instructors and our customers can follow in these testing and challenging times.

-As you know, we had suspended driving lessons for the last 3 months to help prevent the spread of the COVID-19.
-We were continuing to provide emergency tests for those whose work is critical to the COVID-19 response.
+As you know, we had suspended driving lessons earlier on in the year to help prevent the spread of the COVID-19.
+We were continuing to provide Mobile emergency tests for those whose work is critical.

-KWIK PASS has restarted lessons from Saturday 04 July, we will be prioritising the allocation of space in our instructors’ diaries to those who have pre-paid for lessons in advance, there is a big backlog.
+KWIK PASS restarted lessons on Monday 12 April 2021, and are prioritising the allocation of space in our instructors’ diaries to those who have pre-paid for lessons in advance, there is a big backlog.

-On 25th June 2020, the government announced that driving lessons can FULLY RESUME for anyone from Saturday 4th July 2020 onwards.
+On 05 April 2021, the government announced that driving lessons can FULLY RESUME from Monday 12th April 2021.
 We still have a duty of care to follow the guidelines issued by the government to stop the spread of COVID19.
 Our instructors will follow guidelines and any pupils learning to drive with us will be expected to do the same.

 If you are unsure of the guidelines, please follow the links below: